tiagotakeda/intro_computing-_C/README.md

-Link to the exercises and most of the answer keys, [click here](https://www.ime.usp.br/~macmulti/exercicios/)
+Link to the exercises and most of the answer keys [are here](https://www.ime.usp.br/~macmulti/exercicios/)